Weekly Feed—July 22, 2024

 • More precise flagging with better student prompting to remedy screen tilt and bad lighting issues.

-• NEW: Respondus Monitor now supports three sensitivity levels, configurable by the instructor
+• NEW: Respondus Monitor now supports three sensitivity levels, configurable by the instructor.

 Respondus continues to develop Respondus Vision to reduce false positives, keep bandwidth requirements low, ensure algorithm fairness, and provide a foundation for continued improvement.